I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksstreampointeradvanceoffsetsandunlock.md

 <p>None</p>

 ## -remarks
 <p>If using the specified number of bytes in the stream pointer results in zero remaining bytes to process in the current frame, AVStream advances the stream pointer to the next available frame.
 Minidrivers can force advancement to the next frame regardless of the number of bytes used by setting <i>Eject</i>. </p>

-<p>If using the specified number of bytes in the stream pointer results in zero remaining bytes to process in the current frame, AVStream advances the stream pointer to the next available frame.
-Minidrivers can force advancement to the next frame regardless of the number of bytes used by setting <i>Eject</i>. </p>

 ## -requirements